Resilience of dynamical systems: Notation, assumptions and preliminary definitions

-The exponential dichotomy on $\R$ fulfils the role that eigenvalues with nonzero real part play in the study of stability of hyperbolic equilibria or periodic orbits.
-However, it also allows to treat more complex trajectories (if they exist) which have the equivalent role of determining the asymptotic behaviour of a system but involve a nontrivial dependence on time.
-For the sake of consistency and to avoid introducing further notation, we will present the notion of hyperbolic solutions only for autonomous ordinary differential equations although it is defined for general nonautonomous systems~\cite{kloeden2011}. \begin{defn}[Hyperbolic solution] Consider a continuous dynamical system induced by an ordinary differential equation $\dot x =f(x)$, with $x\in\R^N$ and a globally defined solution $\widetilde x:\R\to\R^N$ such that $f$ is continuously differentiable on $\widetilde x(t)$ for all $t\in\R$.
-Then, $\widetilde x$ is said to be {\em hyperbolic\/} if the corresponding variational equation $\dot y= {\textnormal{D}}f\big(\widetilde x(t)\big)y$ has an \emph{exponential dichotomy} on $\R$.
-In particular, we will call an hyperbolic solution $\widetilde x$ \emph{locally attractive} if the exponential dichotomy has projector the identity $P={\textnormal{Id}}$. \end{defn} \begin{rmk}The reader who is interested in a deeper understanding of the extent of such generalization, can refer for example to~\cite[Section 1.4]{johnson2016nonautonomous} and the references cited therein (see for example the combined role of~\cite[Proposition 1.56]{johnson2016nonautonomous} and~\cite[Theorem~III.2.4]{hale1980ordinary}).
+where $Y:\R\to\R^{N\times N}$ is a fundamental matrix solution of~\eqref{eq:linear_non_autonomous}, and $\textnormal{Id}$ is the identity matrix on $\R^{N\times N}$. \end{defn} The exponential dichotomy on $\R$ fulfils the role that eigenvalues with nonzero real part play in the study of stability of hyperbolic equilibria or periodic orbits.
+However, it also allows to treat nontrivial time-dependent solutions (if they exist) which have the equivalent role of determining the asymptotic behaviour of solutions in their vicinity.
+For the sake of consistency and to avoid introducing further notation, we will present the notion of hyperbolic solutions only for autonomous ordinary differential equations although it is defined for general nonautonomous systems~\cite{kloeden2011}. \begin{defn}[Hyperbolic solution] A globally defined solution $\widetilde x:\R\to\R^N$ of a nonautonomous differential equation $\dot x =f(t,x)$, with $f\colon\R\times\R^N\to\R^N$, $(t,x)\mapsto f(t,x)$ continuously differentiable in $x$ for almost every $t\in\R$, is called {\em hyperbolic\/} if the variational equation $\dot y= {\textnormal{D}}f\big(t,\widetilde x(t)\big)y$ has an \emph{exponential dichotomy} on $\R$.
+In particular, we will call an hyperbolic solution $\widetilde x$ \emph{locally attractive} if the exponential dichotomy has projector the identity $P={\textnormal{Id}}$. \end{defn} \begin{rmk} The recalled notion of hyperbolicity generalizes the one for equilibria and periodic orbits to arbitrary time-dependent solutions.
+One of the important reasons for presenting it is that hyperbolicity in the sense of Definition~\ref{def:hyperb_sol} is a robust property, in that a differential equation with a hyperbolic solution can be perturbed (within a certain class of perturbations) and the hyperbolic solution persists~\cite{potzsche2011nonautonomous}.
+For example classic hyperbolic equilibria can be perturbed into hyperbolic nonstationary trajectories.
+This fact is of key importance in the study of resilience which in fact aims to capture the persistence of certain properties of attractivity as we shall see in due time.
+The reader who is interested in a deeper understanding of the extent of such generalization, can refer for example to~\cite[Section 1.4]{johnson2016nonautonomous} and the references cited therein (see for example the combined role of~\cite[Proposition 1.56]{johnson2016nonautonomous} and~\cite[Theorem~III.2.4]{hale1980ordinary}).
 On the other hand, the reader who deals with attractors made of equilibria and/or periodic orbits can intend the term hyperbolic in the classic sense. \end{rmk}